Jgeissler14/terraform-aws/README.md

 2. Create an organization and a workspace in Terraform Cloud.

+3. Be sure to set the working directory to 'terraform/environments/example'

-3. In your workspace, navigate to the "Variables" tab.
+4. In your workspace, navigate to the "Variables" tab.

-4. Update the values of variables according to your needs.
+5. Update the values of variables according to your needs.
 You can create variables to match the ones defined in the `variables.tf` file.

    - For sensitive data, you can mark the variable as sensitive in Terraform Cloud to ensure it is not displayed in logs or exposed in any way.

-5. In the root module's `provider.tf` file, update the `cloud` block to include the Terraform Cloud organization and workspace information
+6. In the root module's `provider.tf` file, update the `cloud` block to include the Terraform Cloud organization and workspace information

 ## Usage